Somerset ASA Officials are now co-ordinated by Carolyn Cox following Graham Cockill's many years' service.

 Please encourage adults in your club to become officials - new J1 courses have been run at Backwell, Bridgwater, Street and Weston-super-Mare.

 Remember the minimum age at which the Judge Level 1 course can be started is 15, so it need not be solely the preserve of adults.
 Indeed, a number of our young volunteers take the J1 course.
-If you would like us to train new officials for your Club, please contact Carolyn.

 The Officials Exam Framework changed to allow for more practical and assessment based awards.
 A licensing system was introduced, and has been a requirement since 2012 for all officials at our County Swimming Championships.